davigbr/agileleagues/README.md

 # AgileLeagues

-AgileLeagues is a gamification tool that aims to *help mentors and self-organized creative teams drive behaviors, amplify feedback, and increase progress visibility*.
+AgileLeagues is a gamification tool that aims to *help self-organized creative teams drive behaviors, amplify feedback, and increase progress visibility*.

 The service is available for free at: www.agileleagues.com.